-You may attend my office hours and those of the TAs as it suits you.
-Again, attendance is not mandatory.
-If you do want to meet with one of us then register beforehand using the link(s) that will at some point appear on the front page of Canvas; there will be different links for the different office hours.
+You may attend my office hours and those of any TA as it suits you.
+Attendance is not mandatory.
+If you do want to attend then register beforehand using the link(s) on the front page of Canvas; there will be different links for the different office hours.
 Please register using your full name and your Northwestern email address.
 I will be using a Zoom waiting room for office hours, which means I will manually admit people as they arrive.
 If I don't admit you immediately just be patient, as it only means I haven't seen yet you because I'm talking to someone already in the meeting.
 You don't have to be there at the start of office hours but can turn up any time, just like in the real world.

 There are advantages and disadvantages of the asynchronous approach that I'm largely adopting.
-Advantages include minimisation of technical problems, reduced duplication of effort by TAs and greater flexibility for students.
+Advantages include minimisation of technical problems, greater flexibility for students and less duplication of effort by TAs.
 The main disadvantage is that students might be less likely to engage with their instructors.
 I strongly encourage you to get to know your TA via Zoom!
+If at the end of the quarter a student is on the pass/fail borderline, evidence of class engagement (such as participation in office hours) or lack thereof will be used to decide whether or not that student passes.

-1.2 What should you do each week?
+1.1 What should you do each week?

 On Canvas I will organise things by week using the 'Modules' section.
 For each week there will be a 'material' page that has everything you need to read and watch for that week.
-It will contain the slides that I will use in my pre-recorded lectures, links to the corresponding recordings, occasional written notes, supplementary questions (and answers, posted later in the week) and whatever else I want you to absorb that week.
+It will contain the slides that I will use in my pre-recorded lectures, links to the corresponding Zoom recordings, occasional written notes, supplementary questions (and answers) and whatever else I want you to absorb that week.
 Note that there will be no textbook readings on Canvas, as strictly speaking the textbook is optional (see below).